-When we experience God’s discipline because we sinned (versus suffering because of a trial) it hurts.
-Hebrews 12:11 says:
+When we experience God’s discipline because we sinned (versus suffering because of a trial) it hurts:

-Making it more difficult is the fact that God expects us to receive His discipline well.
-First Peter 2:20a says:
+Making it more difficult is the fact that God expects us to receive His discipline well:

-For what credit is it if, when you sin and are beaten for it, you endure?
+For what credit is it if, when you sin and are beaten for it, you endure?1 Peter 2:20a

 God expects us to humbly accept His discipline the way parents expect their children to receive discipline without kicking and screaming.
 This can be very difficult!
 Fortunately, the author of Hebrews provides a number of reasons believers can still be encouraged by God’s discipline.

 1. God’s Discipline Means You Are His Child

 “For the Lord disciplines the one he loves,